cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 :::

-Our current model already results in a very good estimation of the pressure, especially close to the surface.
-So far, we applied the following approximations, within the context of a static atmosphere (no wind):
-- Constant temperature
-- Dry air
-- Constant atmospheric composition
-- Spherical Earth, no spin
-- Constant gravitational field
-- Ideal gas law

-Let's then improve the accuracy of our model, starting from the barometric formula {eq}`barometric_formula` and removing these approximations one by one!

 ## Temperature variation

-First, we introduce the empirical lapse rates that we learned above, so that we have a temperature that depends on the altitude, $T_{isa}(h)$, where "isa" stands for International Standard Atmosphere.
+First, we introduce the empirical lapse rates that we learned above, so that we have a temperature that depends on the altitude, $T_{isa}(h)$, where the subscript "isa" stands for International Standard Atmosphere.
 We thus need to leave the temperature term in the integral:

 $$
 p_{dry}(h)=p_0\exp\bigg[-\dfrac{g_0M_d}{R}\int_0^h\dfrac{1}{T_{isa}(z)}dz\bigg]
 $$(with_lapse)

-Now the temperature can be written as the general expression:
+The general expression for the temperature is:

 $$
 T_{isa}(h)= T_{isa}(h_{i}) - \Gamma_i (h-h_{i})